akosma/Mobile-JavaScript-Application-Development/README.md

 Mobile JavaScript Application Development
 =========================================

-This repository contains the code of the "JavaScript Mobile Application Development" book by Adrian Kosmaczewski, published by O'Reilly.
+This repository contains the code of the "Mobile JavaScript Application Development" book by Adrian Kosmaczewski, published by O'Reilly.

 ![Cover of "Mobile JavaScript Application Development" by Adrian Kosmaczewski at O'Reilly](http://akamaicovers.oreilly.com/images/0636920025252/cat.gif "Cover of the book")